2015 /55 minutes

 However, if you have no interest in Church history, well, this dialogue-driven movie likely won’t be exciting enough to change your mind.
 You can watch it for free, below.

-Another, older, production, 1977’s “John Hus,” is widely available, but while just as educational, it is far less professional.
+Another older production, 1977’s “John Hus,” can also be watched for free online, but while just as educational, it is far less professional.

 Jon Dykstra also blogs on movies at ReelConservative.com.